lockwo/quantum_computation/README.md

   - Simple Quantum Error Correction in Cirq

-  - Quantum Simulator from Scratch (Not Uploaded Yet)
+  - Quantum Simulator from Scratch

   - Weighted MaxCut QAOA in Cirq (Not Uploaded Yet)